How to stop fearing AI and increase profit with technology

 Fear #1.
 You can't calculate in advance how much AI implementation will cost

-3. But a year and a half goes by, the invoices already exceed 15 million — and the system still isn't live.
+But a year and a half passes, the total bill already exceeds 15 million, and the system still has not been launched.

-4. Endless development is such a common problem that an IT project we launch on schedule often surprises clients.
-With AI there is also a risk of getting stuck in an endless rollout with a ballooning budget.
+Endless development is such a common problem that our on-time IT projects often surprise clients.
+AI also carries the risk of getting stuck in endless implementation with a ballooning budget.

-6. Start your AI rollout by simplifying small processes and routine tasks.
-For example, an AI assistant for handling call information can be integrated in a month, and it will take on tasks such as:
+For example, an AI assistant for working with call information can be integrated in a month, and it will take on tasks such as:

 What does it take to make the cost of an AI rollout predictable?